Gaius-Augustus/Tiberius/docs/training_large_data.md

     If you want to train with the HMM layer, you can use the '--hmm' argument.
 This will however require more memory and slow training down.

     You can also start a training from an existing model by providing the path to the model with the `--load` argument.
 This will continue training from the existing model.

+You can load training save points using tiberius.py by providing the path with the appropriate argument:
+- Use `--model_lstm_old` if the model was trained without the HMM layer.
+- If you trained with the HMM layer (`--hmm`), use `--model_old` instead.